 Increased Convenience in the Digitally Evolving World

-With the ease of research comes the expectation for convenience in dealing with businesses online.
+With the ease of customer research comes the expectation for convenience in dealing with businesses online.

 Some think that the digital evolution, like e-commerce, is restricted to B2C businesses.
 But this is not true.
 B2B e-commerce sales are expected to outgrow B2C e-commerce sales by 2020.